Alva, Queensland: Geography

 The northern part of Alva is a peninsula extending into the Coral Sea.
 The peninsula and north-western part of the locality are within the Bowling Green Bay National Park.

 Alva Beach, also known as Lynchs Beach, is part of the Burdekin River Delta.

+Climate

+Alva Beach has a tropical savanna climate (Köppen: Aw) with a highly erratic wet season from November to April and a somewhat cooler dry season from May to October.
+The wettest recorded day was 28 January 2020 with 275.4 mm of rainfall.
+Extreme temperatures ranged from 40.5 C on 28 November 2018 to 3.3 C on 30 June 2002.